Background

 For an overview of this core part of the system, we recommend the article on Tabs in the Students File.

-You can also browse the whole Students Help Category.
+You can also browse the whole Students Help category.

 Introduction for Teachers